Walnut Liqueur Classic

 Oak-matured Vintage Walnut Liqueur

-Following the standard 24-month maturation period, a limited annual batch of 400 bottles is transferred into small oak casks to mature for a further six to twelve months.
+Following the standard 36-month maturation period, a limited annual batch of about 500 bottles is transferred into small oak casks to mature for a further twelve months.
 This gives Rankel vintage walnut liqueur its subtle woody note and lends extra intensity to the pleasant walnut flavour.

 This additional maturation process is unique to Rankel, making our vintage walnut liqueur a must-try rarity.

-Maturing in a small oak cask for six months, a refining process that is unique among walnut liqueurs, lends Rankel walnut liqueur a pleasant woody note
+Maturing in a small oak cask for twelve months, a refining process that is unique among walnut liqueurs, lends Rankel walnut liqueur a pleasant woody note

 Acacia-matured Walnut Liqueur

-The 2015 vintage of our walnut liqueur are matured for a further six to twelve months in small acacia-wood casks.
+Certain amounts of the yearly vintages of our walnut liqueur are matured for a further 12 to18 months in small acacia-wood casks.
 This lends the liqueur the characteristic subtly woody note of acacia and a velvety, aromatic flavour, though the walnut remains dominant.
 Served chilled at 14-16°C, this liqueur is a culinary experience in itself!